alexaoh/screenRecorder/README.md

 > 44 15 * * 3 export DISPLAY=:0 && /\<absolute path to file\>/job.sh > /\<absolute path to file\>/cron.log 2>&1

 The command given above runs 'job.sh' on the display at 15:44 every Wednesday.

+This is by no means a finished project and could be vastly improved.
+However, I can use it as originally planned.
+We shall see if I find the time to improve it.
+Feel free to contribute with a PR if you find this interesting :)